theREDspace/HammerSpace/README.md

 **Do I have to use Hammerspace on both the iframe and the host?**

 No, Hammerspace can be used standalone to intercept [PostMessage API](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage).
 However, the most optimal use of Hammerspace is when it's installed on the host as well as on the iframe.
 Hammerspace was built with the reality that distributed HTML5 content does not have access to the host, and can therefore be integrated with any platform that is both on the host and sends PostMessage API messages.
-[PostMessage API](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage) messages.

 ## Use Cases